GalacticKittenSS/Nebula-Snap/README.md

 # Nebula Snap

-Flappy Nebula is a simplified copy of Flappy Bird created in the Nebula Engine.
+Nebula Snap is a Custom Game based around Snap created in the Nebula Engine.
 The project serves the purpose of showcasing the Nebula Engine in a simple example.

 The Example uses Nebula on commit [781aefc](https://github.com/GalacticKittenSS/Nebula/tree/781aefcf89fac1e124f46cda24c40799ef0bcaec)